rcc-uchicago/user-guide/docs/midway23/midway_submitting_jobs.md

 mpirun ./hello-mpi
 ```

-And here is an explanation of what each of these options does:
+And here is an explanation of what each of these parameters does:

 |  <div style="width:200px">Option</div>      | Description |